 The basic principle of the correlative interferometer involves comparing the measured phase differences with the phase differences obtained for a DF antenna system of known configuration at a known wave angle.
 As we have seen already, the average angle of arrival from which most of the RF energy arrives at the receiver is toward the true direction of the emitter.

 In general, AOA-based systems provide three different methods to locate emitters:

-- Homing which is based on manual direction finding, usually by means of a handheld directional antenna (this is the most popular method applied to interference hunting but very vulnerable to multipath propagation).
+- Homing is based on manual direction finding, usually by means of a handheld directional antenna (this is the most popular method applied to interference hunting but very vulnerable to multipath propagation).

 - Running fix, the method used for DF of interferers from a moving vehicle combines bearings of the same emission from different locations to conduct offline triangulation.

 The performance of AOA-based radiolocation systems is essentially independent of irregularities in the radiation pattern of the emitter and has the ability to manage different signal modulation types and bandwidths without degrading its performance.
 Additionally, AOA-based systems are immune to changes in power level radiated by the emitter.
 The AOA method does not require path loss models and therefore is not affected by changes in the propagation environment.